NikolasVellnow/bachelor_scripts/unmapped_reads_analysis.md

 ### Distribution of read lengths

-Counts of read lengths can be calculated with the following shell command.
+Counts of read lengths can be calculated with the following shell command, which I used in the python script below.

 ```sh
 # get counts (2. column) of read of different length (1. column)